KatlehoMM/Customer-Shopping-Trends-Analysis/README.md

 * Incentivize high spenders with loyalty rewards and premium shipping perks
 * Expand digital wallet options to support the growing preference for cashless payments
 * Introduce targeted free shipping promotions for younger customers to boost repeat sales
+* Leverage end-of-month demand by launching limited-time offers for high spenders
 ## Tools Used
 ### Coding Platforms
 * Snowflake